andreww0321/andreww0321/README.md

-### Hi there 👋 My name is Andrew White and I am a double major in Computer Science and Media and Communication at Muhlenberg College.
+### Hi there 👋 My name is Andrew White and I am a specialist in website development.
+I graduated from Muhlenberg College in May 2025 with a Bachelor's of Science.
+I double majored in Computer Science and Media and Communication with a minor in Statistics.
+This GitHub contains my past and present projects, and these projects allow me to continue learning each and every day.

 <!--
 **andreww0321/andreww0321** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.